Eric Moses Gurevitch

 Historian of Science, Technology, and Medicine in South Asia

 In 2022, I received a PhD from the University of Chicago conferred jointly by the Department of South Asian Languages & Civilizations and the Committee on the Conceptual & Historical Studies of Science.
-My dissertation was awarded the Dissertation Prize from the Division of History of Science and Technology of the International Congress of History of Science and Technology; the Dissertation Award on the Formation of Knowledge from the University of Chicago; and the Mohini Jain Presidential Chair in Jain Studies Best Dissertation Award from the Department of Religious Studies at the University of California, Davis.
+My dissertation has been awarded the DK Award for the Outstanding Doctoral Thesis on Sanskrit from the International Association of Sanskrit Studies; the Dissertation Prize from the Division of History of Science and Technology of the International Congress of History of Science and Technology; the Dissertation Award on the Formation of Knowledge from the University of Chicago; and the Mohini Jain Presidential Chair in Jain Studies Best Dissertation Award from the Department of Religious Studies at the University of California, Davis.

-I am currently writing a book under contract with the University of Chicago Press titled Everyday Sciences: Making Knowledge Local in South Asia.
+I am finishing a book under contract with the University of Chicago Press titled Everyday Sciences: Practical Knowledge and Knowleagable Practice in South Asia